-The next step is not always running more miles a day.
+The next step is not always running more miles a day – you might just try to work up your running streak.
 Another option is to train for a half marathon.
 Your training will look a little different, but you’ll be able to join an official race – an experience every runner should have.

 If you decide to go for it, make sure you check out our free library of training plans to find a plan that will get you to the finish line!

 Take Your Running Further With Our Resources...

 Ultramarathon Training Resources